TheCaduceus/WARP-UNLIMITED-ADVANCED/README.md

 <h4><b>3.On your Computer,The Script will run and give you 1GB data / 10 Second until your PC is on and the Window is open.</b></h4>
 <h4><b>4.This Tricks works on both!
 That's WARP or WARP+.</b></h4>
 <h4><b>5.If you are hosting this Script on your PC or Local System then confirm that it is connected to INTERNET CONNECTION.</b></h4>
+<h4><b>6.Okteto turns sleeping mode on your Deployed app, if its provided Domain don't got pinged within 24 Hours!
+Please Refer to STEPS 5-9 under Okteto section to know how to prevent it.</b></h4>
 <h2><b>🎮How to use this Data on PC!</b></h2>
 <h4><b>Open the WARP or 1.1.1.1 app in your Phone and go to Settings > Account > Key and copy the License Key | Now paste that Key in your Warp app in Windows or MacOS</b></h4>
 <h2><b>⛑Contact Us!</b></h2>